 I have no expert knowledge of Syria, have never been there, and speak no Arabic.
 Like most in the West, I rely on the media and NGOs for information.
-Yet, I discovered, they are not entirely reliable.
-So I decided to investigate the question ‘who to believe about Syria?’
+However, discovering they are not entirely reliable, I was drawn into investigating the question ‘who to believe about Syria?’

 Equipped with some basic skills in logic and epistemology (i.e. an alertness to contradictions and unfeasible knowledge claims) I began to try and work out just how we have been misled regarding the war in Syria.
 That has involved particularly these four blog posts: